Extending the weak cosmic censorship conjecture to the charged Buchdahl star by employing the gedanken experiments: The Buchdahl star space-time metric

-where $\beta^2=Q^2/M^2$ .
-Here and in what follows, plus and minus would indicate outer and inner BS radius.
-We would use the same symbol, $r_{\pm}$, as for BH, but it would be clear from the context, in particular the appearance of the factor $8/9$ would clearly identify BS.
+where $\beta^2=Q^2/M^2$.} {Here and in what follows, $r_{BS}$ would indicate BS surface radius.} We would use the same symbol, {$r_{+}=r_{BS}$}, as for BH, but it would be clear from the context, in particular the appearance of the factor $8/9$ would clearly identify BS.
 Thus the extremal limit for BS is defined by $\beta^2=9/8 >1$, which is over extremal for BH ($r_{+}=M(1+\sqrt{1-\beta^2})$).
 It is interesting to note that BS could be overcharged relative to BH.

 The electromagnetic potential is given by

 Because of spherical symmetry, it is straightforward to compute area, surface gravity and electric potential at any $r$, and so at the BS boundary as well.
 In particular, the surface gravity is given by